-Property and equipment are recorded at cost and depreciated over their estimated useful lives using the straight line method.
+Property and equipment are recorded at cost and depreciated over their estimated useful lives (generally three to ten years) using the straight line method.
 Leasehold improvements are amortized over the shorter of their estimated useful lives or the term of the lease by use of the straight line method.
-Construction-in-process reflects amounts incurred for property, equipment or improvements that have not been placed in service.
 Maintenance and repair costs are expensed as incurred.
 When assets are retired or sold, the assets and accumulated depreciation are removed from the respective accounts and any gain or loss is recognized.